Technigo/project-express-api/README.md

 ## Requirements Completed
+🔵  Blue Level
-🔵  Blue Leve- Your API should be deployed to Heroku or similar hosting service.
+- The API should be deployed to Heroku or similar hosting service.
-- Your API should have at least 2 routes.
-Try to push yourself to do more, though!
+- It should have at least 2 routes.
 - A minimum of one endpoint to return a **collection** of results (array of elements)
 - A minimum of one endpoint to return a **single** result (single element).
 - Your API should be [RESTful](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)